directus/directus/readme.md

 #### New Contributors
 We're currently a very small team looking to grow our network of contributors.
-If you're interested in helping advance the Directus framework please reach out to [@BenHaynes](https://github.com/BenHaynes).
+If you're interested in helping advance the Directus framework please reach out to [@BenHaynes](https://github.com/BenHaynes) or chat with us at [getdirectus.com](http://getdirectus.com/).
 We're actively seeking developers, designers, and testers who are willing to contribute time to:
 * The core codebase
 * Alternate database ports (PostgreSQL, SQLite, etc)
 * Alternate server-side ports (RoR, Python, etc)